Comforting Tuna Casserole Recipe

 - 2 tablespoons soft bread crumbs

-- 3. In a small microwave-safe bowl, melt remaining butter; stir in bread crumbs.
+- 4. Microwave remaining butter on high, stirring every 30 seconds; stir in bread crumbs.
 Sprinkle over top of casserole.
 Bake, uncovered, at 350° for 20-25 minutes or until bubbly.
 Yield: 2 servings.

 1-1/2 cups (prepared with reduced-fat butter and reduced-fat cream cheese) equals 493 calories, 26 g fat (15 g saturated fat), 118 mg cholesterol, 941 mg sodium, 37 g carbohydrate, 2 g fiber, 28 g protein.